dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 ### Code example

-Fill in the factory constructor for `IntegerHolder` below.
-It should do the
+Fill in the factory constructor named `IntegerHolder.fromList`, making it do the following:
-following:

-* If there's one value in the list, create an `IntegerSingle` with that value.
+* If the list has **one** value, create an `IntegerSingle` with that value.
-* If there are two values, create an `IntegerDouble` with the values in order.
+* If the list has **two** values, create an `IntegerDouble` with the values in order.
-* If there are three values, create an `IntegerTriple` with values in order.
+* If the list has **three** values, create an `IntegerTriple` with the values in order.
 * Otherwise, return null.

+{% comment %}
+TODO: Fix the comment to not say "named".
+ISSUE: The hint acts like you don't already have the signature for the constructor.
+{% endcomment %}
 <iframe src="{{site.dartpadx}}?id=727981a8ece1244b52a3c6dc377a8085"></iframe>

 ## Redirecting constructors

 Sometimes a constructor’s only purpose is to redirect to another constructor in the same class.
-A redirecting constructor’s body is empty, with the constructor call appearing after a colon (:).
+A redirecting constructor’s body is empty, with the constructor call appearing after a colon (`:`).

 {% prettify dart %}
 class Automobile {